 Past Recipients:

-A $40,000 grant was awarded to Yeah Philly, a Black-led, community-based nonprofit that works with teens and young adults in west and southwest Philadelphia who have been impacted by gun violence.
+We have awarded two grants totaling $90.000 to YEAH Philly, a Black-led, community-based nonprofit that works with teens and young adults in west and southwest Philadelphia who have been impacted by gun violence.

 2022 – PEACE (Pregnancy Early Access Center at Penn Medicine)